 First off, you need loose leaf tea, a tea spoon (you can purchase one at my shop here), a tea ball (or steeping ball.
-Again, you can purchase one from me here or on Etsy if you can't find one locally), a mug and hot water.
+Again, you can purchase one from me here), a mug and hot water.

 Now the fun tidbits:

 When making any tea, be sure you begin with good water, if your water tastes really good out of the tap chances are it will make good tea.
 If there is any noticeable unpleasant taste in the tap water, e.g. Metallic, chlorine, earthiness etc. that taste will come through in the tea.

 Different teas require different steeping temperatures.
 Using the wrong steeping temperature is probably the most common error people make when preparing tea.